Have you tried to search for statistics on cancer in Singapore?

 Cancer treatments are available.
 But they are most effective when the diagnosed cancer is at an earlier stage.

-At later stages, the effectiveness of cancer treatments are lower and it’s coupled with higher costs.
+At later stages, the effectiveness of cancer treatments are lower and the costs will be higher.

 Surgery, chemotherapy and radiation therapy are the most common types of cancer treatments.
-And a combination of these treatments is usually used.
+And a combination of these treatments is usually recommended.

 For later-stage cancer, the costs can easily run up to $100,000 to $200,000 per year.